apache-spark-on-k8s/kubernetes-HDFS/tests/README.md

 # Travis CI support

-We use [Travis CI](https://travis-ci.org/) to run the integration tests.
+The repo uses [Travis CI](https://travis-ci.org/) to run the integration tests.
 See `.travis.yml` under the top directory.
-We trigger Travis builds against new pull requests to this repo.
+Each new pull request will trigger a Travis build to test the PR.

 You may want to enable Travis in your own fork before sending pull requests.
-You can trigger Travis builds on your branches in your fork.
+You can trigger Travis builds on branches in your fork.
 For details, see https://docs.travis-ci.com/.

 # Advanced usage